 The most common way this happens is when trying to claim your generated GAS too often.
 Each time you claim GAS you create another input transaction of a small amount of GAS.
 Then when you try to send some NEO or GAS your wallet has to put all of the small inputs together which can make it go over the transaction size limit.

-How do I fix this
+How do I reduce my transaction size?

 - First click the here button.

 - Then you will see a message Sending to Self, please do not close Exodus when you see this message.

 Once you see the Success! screen then your NEO wallet has been fixed.